SerhiiOsadchyi/events-app/README.md

 For view this app you need to install MetaMask (https://metamask.io/download.html).

-The initial data you could edit in the file events-api.js  (src / components / API / events-api.js).
+The initial data: contract address (contractAddress), administrator address (ownerAddress), you could edit in the file events-api.js  (src / components / API / events-api.js).

 ABI you could edit in the ABI files (src / ABIs).